Here’s a real-life situation.

-Seeking out a third party, such as a therapist, clergy or mediator (family member or friend), can facilitate the process of resolving your issues.
+Seeking out a third party, such as a therapist, clergy, or mediator (family member or friend), can facilitate the process of resolving your issues.

 When we feel that our spouse is slipping away from us, our natural reaction is to get closer to them and do whatever it takes to save the marriage.
-The thought of separation, or creating distance at such a time, instills a feeling of panic, fear, doubt and a great deal of worry as well.
+The thought of separation, or creating distance at such a time, instills a feeling of panic, fear, doubt, and a great deal of worry as well.